All-electron BSE@GW method with Numeric Atom-Centered Orbitals for Extended Systems: 2. Green's Function Theory

 where

 and $\hat{\mathbf{v}}$ is the velocity operator and $\mathbf{e}$ is the direction of the polarization of light.

 First-principles computational methods based on Green's function theory like $GW$ and BSE originate formally from application of quantum field theory in condensed matter physics, and they have traditionally been formulated with plane waves as the basis sets along with the use of pseudo-potentials\cite{rocca2012solution,sander2015beyond,albrecht1998ab,rohlfing1998electron,rohlfing2000electron}.
 In recent years, there has been a growing interest in formulating $GW$ and BSE methods using atom-centered basis sets in the context of traditional molecular quantum chemistry \cite{blase2011first,faber2012electron,wilhelm2016gw,wilhelm2017periodic,bruneval2016molgw,zhu2021all,lei2022gaussian,ren2012resolution,ren2021all,golze2019gw,bruneval2015systematic,blase2020bethe,liu2020all,yao2022all}.
-Gaussian\cite{zhu2021all} and NAO\cite{ren2021all} -based $GW$ methods have been also demonstrated for extended periodic systems with the Brillouin zone (BZ) in recent years.
-Building upon our all-electron NAO-based $GW$ method for extended systems \cite{ren2021all} and all-electron NAO-based BSE method for isolated systems\cite{liu2020all,yao2022all}, we introduce new all-electron NAO implementation of the BSE method for extended periodic systems in this work.
+Gaussian\cite{zhu2021all} and NAO-based\cite{ren2021all} $GW$ methods have been also demonstrated for extended periodic systems, with reciprocal space summations over the BZ, in recent years.
+As an important prerequisite, we emphasize that the valence and low-lying conduction energy band structures at the Kohn-Sham level of theory are numerically completely converged using ``\textit{tier} 2'' NAO basis sets.
+In a broad benchmark of DFT-KS PBE band structures between FHI-aims code and another all-electron Wien2k code (full-potential (linearized) augmented plane-wave ((L)APW) + local orbitals (lo) method), average deviations are shown to be $<$0.01~eV and $<$0.02~eV for the valence band range and for the conduction band range up to 5~eV above the conduction band minimum, respectively.\cite{Huhn2017} In Green's function theory calculations using NAO basis functions, an agreement within 0.2 eV has been observed for the $G_0W_0$ benchmark calculation under "\textit{tier} 2" basis sets with respect to LAPW+lo result for periodic systems.\cite{ren2021all} Meanwhile, the molecular BSE benchmark calculations showed that ``\textit{tier} 2" basis set is adequate for accurately capturing the electron-hole interaction of low-lying valence excited states when additional diffusive augmentation Gaussian functions ``aug")\cite{papajak2011perspectives} are included in the basis set \cite{liu2020all}.
+These recent developments pave the way for the work presented here.
+Building on our all-electron NAO-based $GW$ method for extended systems \cite{ren2021all} and all-electron NAO-based BSE method for isolated systems\cite{liu2020all,yao2022all}, we introduce a new all-electron NAO implementation of the BSE method for extended periodic systems in this work.